 Remote workers stood out here most often planning to use ready to cook boxed meal subscriptions like Hello Fresh.
 Those 44 or younger were most likely to stick with meal delivery apps like DoorDash, while the 30–44 age group often anticipated ordering groceries online and picking them up and/or having them delivered.

 Even groceries can take a toll on the wallet and that’s before you consider the economic turmoil that the pandemic’s already caused.
 Respondents were most likely to be spending upwards of $300 each month, even if they purchased all of their meals from the grocery store.
 Takeout appeared to be a luxury that few planned on continuing, even if they had previously afforded the behavior.

-Saving money on food is indeed possible, however.
 Whether your preference is for delivery services, in-person shopping, or some type of mix, CouponFollow can assist you with daily discounts.
-CouponFollow delivers instant access to the latest discount codes on the internet, whether that be for food or any of your other necessities.
-Find the most affordable way to get your food today and head to CouponFollow.com to see how we can help.
+Find the most affordable way to get your food today with food related discounts found right here on CouponFollow.com.

 Methodology and Limitations